Viking Voyager

 Viking Voyager is a Viking-themed log flume ride located at the Worlds of Fun amusement park in Kansas City, Missouri.
 In operation since the park's opening in 1973, it is among the park's original attractions.

 History

 Viking Voyager was among the attractions present at the opening of Worlds of Fun in 1973.
 It is a log flume-type ride manufactured by Arrow Development.

 Viking Voyager has undergone modifications throughout its operational history.
 In 1993, the original boats, with Viking-style dragon heads on their bow, were replaced by redesigned boats that excluded the heads.
 A new control system was installed in 2016 to improve the attraction's operation, and the water pumps were replaced in 2025.
+Over the 2025–2026 off-season, the flume underwent refurbishment.

 Ride experience

 Riders board log flume boats designed to resemble Viking longships.
 The ride begins with a brief float along the water channel toward the first, smaller lift hill.
 Following a short, gentle decline from this elevated section, the boats navigate a winding course through a wooded area.
 This course leads to the second, taller lift hill, which culminates in a descent of approximately 45-foot splashdown into a body of water.
 The boats then return to the loading station.